-What are the key points you want to take to heart for yourself and to share with others?
+What are the share with other ou want to take to hed art for yours elf and to

 "Deeds of courage and self-sacrifice are never meaningless.
 Don't feel that you are a failure when you lose one battle in the service of a cause that deserves to win.
 Even as a match has the power to light a candle and perpetuate its light before it is consumed by its own flame, even as a candle can chase the darkness from an entire room before it uses itself up in the process of shedding light and warmth, so your dedication will make a difference to people whose existence you may not even know about today."